-The PC CARES Model is more than training: It relies on community connections and community ownership
+The PC CARES Model is more than training: It strengthens meaningful connections and works through community ownership

 The PC CARES program is designed and enacted in partnership with Alaska Native communities to shift suicide prevention efforts from top-down, clinically-managed crisis intervention to community-based primary and secondary prevention efforts, carried out by those who regularly interact with vulnerable young people.